Bengal Natural History Museum

 Entomological section:

 Butterflies, moths, dragonflies and beetles are well represented.
-Those displayed (moths and butterflies-608, beetles, dragonflies and other insects-1104) are from only a fraction of the collection.
+Only a fraction of the total collection (moths and butterflies-608, beetles, dragonflies and other insects-1104) are displayed.

 Reserved collection:

-The museum is also maintaining 2922 rolled birds and 47 rolled mammal skin for study purposes.
-Apart from that, there are also 52 well-maintained flat mammalian skins.
-Taxidermy from the very date of its inception, this museum has maintained a small taxidermy unit manned by a trained taxidermist.
+The museum also maintains 2922 rolled birds and 47 rolled mammal skin for study purposes.
+Apart from that, there are 52 well-maintained flat mammalian skins.
+BNHM has a taxidermy unit from its inception.
+This unit is manned by a trained taxidermist.
 Most of the small birds and mammals displayed here are cured, stuffed, and rendered ready for display.